UW-HARVEST/Hayroll/README-pioneer.md

 - **Output:**
   - For each line of code: the premise (symbolic boolean/arithmetic expression) under which the line survives preprocessing.
   - For each macro expansion: the premise under which a specific macro definition is expanded.

+TODO: Is the macro expansion a span of characters in the source code?
+Does the information include what the macro expands to, or just the condition under which it is expanded?
+There might be different premises for different expansions; is that also an output?

 Note: The actual output of the program is structured as a hierarchical premise tree rather than a direct mapping from each line to its premise.
 This hierarchical structure serves as an optimization, but this document describes only the fundamental logical relationships.